 Doctor Kenzo Kobayashi (Voiced by Mugihito)

 Father to Aya and Mai, Kenzo Kobayashi is the head of the Earth Federation's department on telekinetic research.
 In Alpha and Original Generation, Kenzo created and designed the T-Link System.
 Yukiko Date, the first recorded human Psychodriver, was the first test subject for the system, but in hopes to advance his research, he opted to use his daughters.
-Unfortunately, a mysterious lab explosion would end up with a missing Mai, presumed to be dead, forcing Kenzo to focus on his research with Aya only.
-He continued to improve on the T-Link System, in order to roll-out the eventual SRX against the Aerogaters.
+Unfortunately, a mysterious lab explosion ends up with a missing Mai, presumed to be Killed Off for Real, forcing Kenzo to focus on his research with Aya only.
+He continued to improve on the T-Link System in order to roll-out the eventual SRX against the Aerogaters.
 When Ingram is revealed as an Aerogater mole, Kenzo is placed into Federation custody after suspicion arose he was conspiring with Ingram.
 The charges are dropped eventually in either Continuity and Kenzo returns to his duties and research.

 Eri Anzai (Voiced by Rie Saitou)

 An archeologist working with the Tesla-Leicht Institute, Professor Eri Anzai's research has taken her to the mysteries surrounding the Choukijin.
 Like the SRX Team, Eri makes her debut in Shin Super Robot Wars.